Tylogix - iSeries SQL Tips and Techniques

 TABLE_SCHEMA FROM QSYS2/SYSTABLES

-= 'MONTH_TO_DATE_SALES';
+TABLE_NAME = 'MONTH_TO_DATE_SALES';

 |

-Targeting one or more members
+Targeting one

 To

-gather the data from multiple members in an iSeries table, here is a technique
+gather the data from multiple members in an iSeries table, here

-to retrieve the distinct rows:
+and UNION to retrieve the distinct

 CREATE